 Carefully Safeguarding Your Rights and Interests

-Helping High Net-Worth Individuals Throughout Florida
+Helping High Net Worth Individuals Throughout Florida

-At Stuart N. House, P.A., you’ll find a high-asset divorce lawyer with over 30 years of experience fighting for the rights of high-net-worth individuals across Florida.
+At Stuart N. House, P.A., you’ll find a high-asset divorce lawyer with over 30 years of experience fighting for the rights of high net worth individuals across Florida.

-Common Challenges During a High-Asset Divorce
+Common Challenges During A High-Asset Divorce

 When involved in a divorce case, individuals in Broward County who are famous or have a high net worth are usually considered high-stakes clients.